Edviro-Sustainability/edviro-landing-page/README.md

-# Edviro Energy Landing Page
+# Edviro Landing Page

-A modern landing page for Edviro Energy, showcasing energy dashboarding and anomaly detection solutions for school districts.
+A modern landing page for Edviro, showcasing energy dashboarding and anomaly detection solutions for school districts.

 ## Development